 There is no fee to use health services for an illness visit.
 Your health fee is in lieu of the co-pay.
 There is a co-pay for immunizations.

-Each time you visit Health Services for care, we are able to bill your insurance (whether it's your student health insurance plan through the university, your own plan, or a family health insurance plan).
-This may require that you change your Primary Care Physician to Health Services for the school year or that you obtain a referral.
+Each time you visit Health Services for care, we bill your insurance (whether it's your student health insurance plan through the university, your own plan, or a family health insurance plan).
+This may require that you obtain a referral from your Primary Care Provider.
 We will tell you this when you call for an appointment.
 Please bring a copy of your insurance card to each visit.
 If you do not have a card, then you need to have your insurance information with you.
 We will need a copy of both sides of your insurance card.
 This can be faxed to us at the time of your visit.
 There will be no out-of-pocket charges to you or your family.
 You should also bring your student ID to your visit.

 When Fall and Spring semester classes are in session, Health Services is open on Monday through Friday from 8:00 am to 5:00 pm.
 Please call first for an appointment.
 The phone # is 508-999-8982.
 You may also go to the Student Health Portal at http;/www.umassd.edu/studentaffairs/health to make an on line appointment.

 If it's not an emergency, your Resident Assistant (RA) or Resident Director (RD) may be able to assist you.
-In addition, you may call 508.999.8982 to speak with a registered nurse.
+In addition, you may call 508 415 4588 to speak with a registered nurse.
 In addition, consider being seen at Southcoast Urgent Care at 435 State Road (Route 6 next to Starbucks) open 8 AM to 8 PM Monday through Friday and 9 Am to 5 PM.
 Saturday/Sunday.